ibm-cloud-docs/databases-for-postgresql/getting-started.md

 Make the database service discoverable by Cloud Foundry applications by giving it a Cloud Foundry alias.

-`ibmcloud resource service-alias alias-name --instance instance-name`
+`ibmcloud resource service-alias-create alias-name --instance instance-name`

 The alias name can be the same as the database service instance name.
 So, for our database created in step 1, we could do:

-`ibmcloud resource service-alias example-psql --instance example-psql`
+`ibmcloud resource service-alias-create example-psql --instance example-psql`

 ## Step 7: Update the app's manifest file
 {: #update-manifest}